godotengine/godot-docs/tutorials/plugins/android/android_plugin_v2.rst

 Check ``adb logcat`` for possible problems, then:

--  Check that the methods used in the Java singleton only use simple Java datatypes, more complex ones are not supported.
+-  Check that the methods used in the Java singleton only use simple Java datatypes.
+More complex datatypes are not supported.